Why Children Need to Know About Sexuality

 Children with disabilities often are not given the basic information they need about sexuality and their bodies.
 Family and educators may avoid these topics to keep children safe, or because they believe it’s not necessary for the child’s developmental age, or because they fear that teaching about sexuality may actually lead to sexual behaviors.

-This tip sheet provides pointers on how to begin talking about sexuality with children, but does not give specifics about what information to share.
+This tip sheet provides pointers on how to begin talking about sexuality with children.
 Share information that fits the child’s chronological age and ability to understand, as well as your family values or your school's protocols.

 Tips for Beginning